 When young kids try to cut snowflakes, however, they often struggle to cut them correctly.
 There is a solution that helps kids in preschool and kindergarten learn to cut out snowflakes.

-Cutting paper snowflakes can be a great way to help children practice cutting with scissors.
-Many young children, however, become frustrated when they try to make their first snowflakes.
-They are so excited to open them up, only to see them fall apart in their hand because they cut in the wrong places.
+Making paper snowflakes can be a great way to help children practice cutting with scissors.
+Unfortunately, If you don’t use this method, your kids may become frustrated when they try to make their first snowflakes.
+Imagine your kids being so excited to unfold their paper, only to see their creations fall apart in their hands because they cut in the wrong places.

-When you use snowflake cutting templates, you can help ensure that young kids experience success with their snowflake creations.
-The templates also provide a great way to motivate kids to practice scissor skills
+When you use snowflake cutting templates or snowflake patterns, you can help ensure that young kids experience success with their snowflake creations.
+The templates also provide a great way to motivate kids to practice scissor skills.

 Why Kids Have a Hard Time Cutting Snowflakes From Paper